RECOGNIZE YOUR EPHAH OF GRAINS

 But we have to understand that David was already anointed yet he still serves.

-He was already anointed by God to be next king but never brags about his position.
+He was already anointed by God to be the next king but never brags about his position.

-“Hey, why I have to bring the ephah to my brother when I’m destined to be king of Israel.
-They should be the one serving me.”
+“Hey, why do I have to bring the ephah to my brother when I’m destined to be king of Israel.
+They should be the ones serving me.”

-Service remains us rooted to be humble no matter we know already our predestined position.
+Service remains rooted to be humble no matter we know already our predestined position.